Ted Mann (writer): 2000s

-He wrote an episode of Judging Amy in 2000.
-He worked as a supervising producer on Skin a short-lived modern take on Romeo and Juliet set in the adult film industry in 2003.
+Mann wrote an episode of Judging Amy in 2000.
+He worked as a supervising producer on Skin, a short-lived modern take on Romeo and Juliet set in the adult-film industry in 2003.
 He also wrote an episode of Andromeda which aired in 2004.

-In 2004 he reunited with David Milch to work as a writer on the first season of Deadwood.
+In 2004, he reunited with David Milch to work as a writer on the first season of Deadwood.
 Deadwood was created by Milch and is an examination of the genesis of civilization within a Western setting.
 Mann wrote the concluding episode of the first season episode "Sold Under Sin".
 He returned as a writer and producer for the second season in 2005.
 He wrote the episode "Requiem for a Gleat" and the season finale "Boy-the-Earth-Talks-To".
 He had a small acting role as regular bar patron Rutherford.
 Mann and the writing staff were nominated for a Writers Guild of America (WGA) Award for Best Dramatic Series for their work on the second season.
 The production team were also nominated for the Emmy Award for Outstanding Drama Series for the second season.
 He again served as a writer, actor and producer for the third and final season in 2006.
 Mann co-wrote the third season premiere "Tell Your God to Ready For Blood" with Milch.
 He co-wrote the episode "True Colors" with story editor Regina Corrado and wrote the episode "Full Faith and Credit".
 He wrote the series finale "Tell Him Something Pretty".
 The writing staff were again nominated for the WGA Award for best dramatic series for the third season.
 Mann contributed to eight episodes for the series as a writer.

-In 2007 Mann worked as a producer and writer for Milch's next series John from Cincinnati.
+In 2007, Mann worked as a producer and writer for Milch's next series John from Cincinnati.
 He wrote the third episode of the show's only season.

 Mann moved on to work as a co-executive producer and writer for the Starz original drama series Crash.

-In 2012, he was nominated for a Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie or a Dramatic Special for Hatfields and McCoys.
-He wrote the teleplay and story for 3 episodes of the award-winning miniseries.
+In 2012, he was nominated for a Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie or a Dramatic Special for the Hatfields and McCoys miniseries.
+He wrote the teleplay and story for three episodes of the award-winning miniseries.

+Death

+Mann died in Los Angeles on September 4, 2025, after battling lung cancer.
+He was 72.